Release management with JIRA and Confluence

 Version Details

-JIRA will not allow you to release the version until the team complete al the tasks or remove the task from the current release.
+JIRA will not allow you to release the version until the development team complete al the tasks or remove the task from the current release.

 After merging to “feature” branches, a “release” branch should contain all the required features to be delivered under the current release.
 All the tasks on the Kanban board should be in “Awaiting release” status.